 What is a credit report (and what shows up on it)?

 Your credit report is a detailed account of you and your money-borrowing history.
-Here’s everything that appears on it:

-- Personal information including your name, nickname, birthday, Social Security number, current and former addresses, and your phone number(s)
+- Personal information, including your name, nickname, birthday, Social Security number, current and former addresses, and your phone number(s)

-- Public records including any liens, foreclosures, bankruptcies, civil suits, or judgments with your name on them.
+- Public records, including any liens, foreclosures, bankruptcies, civil suits, or judgments with your name on them

 - Credit inquiries include a list of all hard and soft pulls going back several years.